corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/_index.md

 ## What is Corda’s take on DLT?
 Corda is a distributed application platform for the creation and operation of decentralized applications, which are written using a rich Java API.
 These applications are created using standard Java development tools and packaged using Corda tooling.
-Once packaged, applications are deployed onto Corda which executes both applications and ledger update workflows on behalf of organizational entities.
+Once packaged, applications are deployed onto Corda, which executes both applications and ledger update workflows on behalf of organizational entities.

 There are some approaches that differentiate Corda from other DLTs.
 Identity (along with associated permissions) and privacy are especially important in order to serve the needs of highly regulated financial institutions.
 The following summarizes what Corda does differently:

 * **Identity** - Knowing who you are transacting with and knowing that their identity was attested to a given level of assurance is important for establishing trust.
-This is especially the case for regulated industries that need to perform some level of KYC (know your customer).
+This is especially the case for regulated industries that need to perform some level of KYC (Know Your Customer).
-Often this is because of anti-money laundering (AML) legislation that requires you to know who you are transacting with, but it can also be for other reasons such as avoiding the legal consequences of engaging with an entity on a sanction list.
+Often this is because of anti-money laundering (AML) legislation that requires you to know who you are transacting with, but it can also be for other reasons, such as avoiding the legal consequences of engaging with an entity on a sanction list.
 Identity validation is handled when onboarding a participant identity to a business network.
 Many other DLT and blockchain systems offer anonymity as a feature, especially for cases where true censor-resistant mutation of some global state is a requirement.
 However, for use cases where trust is absolutely critical, Corda layers its platform with the concept of granting permissions to identities.